-THY 513 Worship, Sacraments, and Liturgy: Theology and Praxis
+THY 513 - Worship, Sacraments, and Liturgy

 This course continues the Christian ecclesial and personal understanding regarding worship, ritual, and sacraments.
-The praxis includes preparing and perhaps leading sacramental and ritual celebrations.

-THY 521 Christian Ethics I: Foundations
+THY 521 - Christian Ethics I: Foundations

 This introduction to moral theology explores the basic principles and methods that will enable individuals to assess moral arguments and to give a credible theological defense of one's position on current moral issues.
-Christian ethics lays the foundations for discerning and living Christian life.
+Christian ethics lays the foundations for discerning and living a Christian life.

-THY 522 Christian Ethics II: Social Justice and Public Ethics
+THY 522 - Christian Ethics II: Social Justice and Public Ethics